Kindred Creatures

 Modern, professional, welfare-centered dog training.

 Research shows that using pressure or punishment when training slows learning and de-motivates the learner.
-There is no longer any debate: stress, startle, pain, dominance are never necessary.
+Stress, startle, pain, dominance are not necessary; techniques that use force, cause fear or pain almost always have negative fallout, and are often less effective long term.

 Read more here from the VASAB on the use of aversives in training.